ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-7. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Report Receiver.
+7. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Report Consumer.

 8. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC policy record with the one found in this record.
-This permits the Report Receiver to override the report destination.
+This permits the Report Consumer to override the report destination.
 However, to prevent loops or indirect abuse, the overriding URI MUST use the same destination host from the first step.